As of August 2024

 Selection of Directors

-The Corporate Governance and Nominating Committee is responsible for identifying and recommending to the Board qualified candidates for Board membership with the goal of building a Board that is effective, collegial, diverse and responsive to the current and anticipated needs of the Company.
-The Committee considers the following criteria: (i) ethics, character and judgment; (ii) business and other experience, expertise, skills and knowledge relevant to the Company’s business and strategy; (iii) objectivity and independence of thought; (iv) diversity of background, experience and personal characteristics such as gender, race, ethnicity, sexual orientation and age; and (v) the interplay of the candidate’s qualities with those of other members of the Board.
+The Corporate Governance and Nominating Committee is responsible for identifying and recommending to the Board qualified candidates for Board membership with the goal of building a Board that is effective, collegial, diverse, and responsive to the current and anticipated needs of the Company.
+The Committee considers the following criteria: (i) ethics, character, and judgment; (ii) business and other experience, expertise, skills, and knowledge relevant to the Company’s business and strategy; (iii) objectivity and independence of thought; (iv) diversity of background, experience and personal characteristics such as gender, race, ethnicity, sexual orientation, and age; and (v) the interplay of the candidate’s qualities with those of other members of the Board.
 In determining whether to recommend a director for re-nomination, the Committee also considers the director’s recent contributions and potential for continuing contributions to the work of the Board.

 Director Independence

 Independent directors shall meet the independence criteria set forth in the Nasdaq listing rules.
 The Corporate Governance and Nominating Committee shall make initial determinations and recommendations to the Board as to the independence of each director and director nominee recommended for election at the annual meeting of shareholders.
-The Board shall make an affirmative determination with respect to the independence of each director.
+The Board shall make an affirmative determination concerning the independence of each director.
 Each director shall keep the Committee fully and promptly informed as to any development that might affect the director’s independence.

 Service on Outside Boards